Peregrine falcon: Reproduction

-The pair defends the chosen nest site against other peregrines, and often against ravens, herons, and gulls, and if ground-nesting, also such mammals as foxes, wolverines, felids, bears, wolves, and mountain lions.
+The pair defends the chosen nest site against other peregrines, and often against ravens and eagles.
 Both nests and (less frequently) adults are predated by larger-bodied raptorial birds like eagles, large owls, or gyrfalcons.
 The most serious predators of peregrine nests in North America and Europe are the great horned owl and the Eurasian eagle-owl.
 When reintroductions have been attempted for peregrines, the most serious impediments were these two species of owls routinely picking off nestlings, fledglings and adults by night.
 Peregrines defending their nests have managed to kill raptors as large as golden eagles and bald eagles (both of which they normally avoid as potential predators) that have come too close to the nest by ambushing them in a full stoop.
 In one instance, when a snowy owl killed a newly fledged peregrine, the larger owl was in turn killed by a stooping peregrine parent.

 In Florida, peregrine falcons could potentially be eaten at some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

 The date of egg-laying varies according to locality, but is generally from February to March in the Northern Hemisphere, and from July to August in the Southern Hemisphere, although the Australian subspecies F. p. macropus may breed as late as November, and equatorial populations may nest anytime between June and December.
 If the eggs are lost early in the nesting season, the female usually lays another clutch, although this is extremely rare in the Arctic due to the short summer season.
 Generally three to four eggs, but sometimes as few as one or as many as five, are laid in the scrape.
 The eggs are white to buff with red or brown markings.
 They are incubated for 29 to 33 days, mainly by the female, with the male also helping with the incubation of the eggs during the day, but only the female incubating them at night.
 The average number of young found in nests is 2.5, and the average number that fledge is about 1.5, due to the occasional production of infertile eggs and various natural losses of nestlings.

 After hatching, the chicks (called "eyases") are covered with creamy-white down and have disproportionately large feet.
 The male (called the "tiercel") and the female (simply called the "falcon") both leave the nest to gather prey to feed the young.
 The hunting territory of the parents can extend a radius of 19 to 24 km from the nest site.
 Chicks fledge 42 to 46 days after hatching, and remain dependent on their parents for up to two months.